Mahonia is a simply astounding shrub during winter.

 Other outstanding mahonia varieties include:

 - Mahonia eurybracteata – a yellow bloomer with thin, elongated leaves that is perfect for Japanese gardens.
-Leafage looks like bamboo!
+Indeed, leafage looks like bamboo!
 It is native to certain regions of China.

 You can even nurture dwarf mahonia cultivars in pots on a terrace or balcony.